-Next, we have the Labyrinth, which is one of the most controversial issue in the game, shown by this ongoing thread with nearly 500 pages of discussion.
+Next, we have the Labyrinth, which is one of the most controversial issue in the game, shown by this ongoing thread with more than 500 pages of discussion.
 Forcing players to traverse the Labyrinth in order to secure character progression is a restrictive design.
 For many (possibly the majority), it’s not fun, and it is one thing to provide enhancements for items (which can be sold) and rewards (in the form of drops), but another to prevent a player from growing their character unless they are able to complete the lab.
 The most hated feature in D3 are the set dungeons (and when I say hated, the community if venomous about them).
 The lab is very similar.
 Forcing a player who may not be as “quick” as others to complete specific (no deaths allowed) content to progress their character is a very poor design and simply drives people away.
 And less than 1% of all players ever complete the uber lab.
 This is another indication of the end-game being geared towards only hardcore players.

 In the end, every player that I have known to “quit” PoE (either a character or the game) has done so either due to the death penalty or the labyrinth, or both.